IAmNithi/javascript-ds-algorithms/Data Structure/Singly Linked Lists/README.md

 * Indexed in order!
 * Insertion and deletion can be expensive
 * Can quickly be accessed at a specific index

+## Pushing

+Adding a new node to the end of the Linked List!